Resources and Programs

 SUD Treatment Clearinghouse

-- An online storehouse combining resources from the three RCORP Rural Centers of Excellence—Fletcher Group, University of Vermont Center on Rural Addiction, and our center—to offer a wide range of support for organizations addressing the SUD crisis in rural communities.
+- An online storehouse combining resources from the three RCORP Rural Centers of Excellence—the Fletcher Group, the University of Vermont Center on Rural Addiction, and our center—to offer a wide range of support for organizations addressing the SUD crisis in rural communities.

 To Prevent Harm and Save Lives